TJ10k/Data-Engineering-In-Action-/README.md

 The site will be available at `http://localhost:5000`.

 To display a custom logo, place an image named `logo.png` inside `web/static/`.
-It will appear at the top of each page.
+It will appear in the site header on every page.
+You can modify `web/static/style.css` to adjust the layout and colors.

 ## Example Workflow